Go to the page content

 Class III 40 and above

-*This BMI calculator is for adults 20 years or older.
+*Classification given by the World Health Organization (WHO).
+This BMI calculator is for adults 20 years or older.
 Talk to your doctor about your BMI if you're under the age of 20.
+BMI classification are based on WHO BMI classification.

 Why is BMI important to know?